-I’ve heard many people say “If you can walk, you can snowshoe”.
-And it’s true!
-Snowshoeing is for any age and fitness level.
-However, being a mom, I know I how hard it can be to get outside and get some exercise in especially in the winter time.
-Sorry ladies – no more excuses!
-I love walking at our local track, but in the winter when there’s snow on the ground, walking on the track is impossible.
-It’s not cleared off.
-It’s icy or slushy.
-The ground conditions make it more of a hazard, so I just don’t.
-I’m a forty-something year old mom, my balance is not great and it’s a long way down to the ground.
-If I fall, it’s going to hurt for days.
+I love walking at our local track, but in the winter when there's snow on the ground, walking on the track is impossible.
+It's not usually cleared off.
+It's icy or slushy.
+The ground conditions make it more of a hazard, so I just don't.

-But, I am here to tell you ladies that snowshoeing may be just the thing!
-I rediscovered Snowshoeing on a recent family vacation to Vermont.
-My 11-year old son and I went with a snowshoe tour through the woods with a small group and guide.
-My son, Dylan extremely active and agile, hurried ahead and walked at the front with the guide.
-I brought up the rear of the pack.
-Fine by me as I didn't have to hurry and I haven't been snowshoeing in years.
+I rediscovered snowshoeing on a family vacation to Vermont.
+My son and I went with a snowshoe tour through the woods with a small group and guide.
+My son, who is extremely active and agile, hurried ahead and walked in the front with the guide.
+I brought up the rear of the pack (as usual).
+Fine by me, as I didn't have to hurry and I haven't been snowshoeing in years.
 I wasn't quite sure what to expect.

-The snow shoe tour only lasted an hour but by the end of it, I was hooked!
-It was heart-pumping, calorie-burning but yet it was also easy and I felt completely confident in my ability not to fall on my ass!
-Since returning home, I purchased a new pair of snow shoes, found some mom friends who would do this with me and we love it!
+The snow shoe tour only lasted an hour, but by the end of it, I was hooked!
+It was heart-pumping, calorie-burning, but yet it was also easy and I felt completely confident in my ability not to fall on my ass!
+Since returning home, I purchased a new pair of snowshoes, found some mom friends who would do this with me and we love it!

 Here are some tips for you to also learn to love snowshoeing.